 Coach Reggie Rusk played football for the University of Kentucky and continued his football career as a NFL cornerback for the Tampa Bay Buccaneers.
 Reggie Learned early what it takes to become successful.
 He knows first-hand what a disadvantage it can be to not have the proper information and resources.
 Reggie has been assisting young athletes for the past 12 years, giving them instruction on how to be successful on and off the field.
 He has helped so many athletes reach their fullest potential, many of them attending universities such as Texas, Texas A&M, Houston Baptist, Texas state, Kingsville Texas, ETBU, Mc Neese Univ, North Western, Notre Dame, Univ of Houston, Navy, Air Force not to mention, multiple smaller universities and junior colleges.

-National Director Of Kicking/Putting
+National Director Of Kicking/Punting